-Before doing anything make sure to log in using your email address and download the BugSplat software development kit for .NET / C# applications.
+Before doing anything make sure to log in using your email address and download the BugSplat software development kit for .NET Framework / C# applications.

 To get a feel for the BugSplat service before enabling your application, feel free to experiment with the myDotNetCrasher sample application, which is part of the BugSplat software development kit.
 You may also want to browse the .NET API documentation.